In January 2025, after a poll of our members, we changed our name from the Lower Char Community Project to

 Nurdles and BiobeadsA quick look along Charmouth Beach will reveal a horrifying amount of plastic.
 This ranges from bags and bottles to shards of degraded plastic as well as nurdles (the raw material of manufactured plastics) and biobeads (used in the sewage treatment plant above Lyme Regis - but not at the Charmouth Sewage Works).
 Find out more on our plastics page. |

-sewage spillsThere's been a lot in the news about sewage spills recently, including those in and near Charmouth.
-We've had a tour of Charmouth Sewage Treatment Works and lots of information from Wessex Water.
+sewage spillsThere's been a lot in the news about sewage spills, including those in and near Charmouth.
+We've had a tour of our Sewage Treatment Works and lots of talks with Wessex Water.
 We've prepared a summary page and a detailed report on how these spills happen locally, how often the happen and what we can do together to help address the problem.
 Sign up below if you'd like updates. |

 WildlifeA lot of the work going on further up the river is designed to record and support the wildlife that lives on and around the river.
 We are doing our bit with a year-round water quality monitoring programme, gathering sightings of birds and other wildlife (some, like mink, not so native or desirable) and celebrating the river's own wild life.
 Sign up below if you'd like to help. |